 There are a few things to consider when you’re selecting the best telescopic rod for your needs, and I’ve outlined some pointers below to help you find what you’re looking for.

 Why Use a Telescopic Fishing Rod?

-Telescopic fishing rods might have had a bad press in the past, as they do have several downsides compared to standard poles.
+Telescopic fishing rods might have had a bad press in the past, as they do have several downsides compared to a conventional rod.

-However, they’ve made vast improvements in quality in recent years, and are well worth considering as a viable fishing option.
+However, telescopic rods have vastly improved in recent years, and are well worth considering as a viable fishing option.

 They certainly rival even the best collapsible fishing rods for portability.

 And if you’re interested in kayak fishing, then I would strongly suggest using a telescopic rod as a compact, highly maneuverable option.